zcashe/cse15l-lab-reports/lab1.md

 cat: lecture1/: Is a directory
 ```
 > When we run cat on a directory it produces an error message telling us that it is a directory so it can't read us anything from it.
-> This is an error message.
+> This is an error.

 **File**
 Working Directory - /home/lecture1